-Transfer acceptability: CSU; UC - BIOL 215, MATH 120, and PSYC/SOC 205 combined: maximum credit, one course
+Transfer acceptability: CSU; UC - BIOL 215, MATH 120, and PSYC/SOC 205

 Quantitative methods as applied to behavioral science data.
 Frequency distributions, measures of central tendency, variability, theory of error, measures of significance, correlation, regression, and an introduction to analysis of variance.
 Also included is an introduction to the use of computers in statistics.